cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 Many of our users ask how they can recover from failed commands.

-> If I had error handling, I could just try to find X and if X fails go find Y
+> If I had error handling, I could try to find X and if X fails go find Y

 Because error handling is a common idiom in most programming languages, and especially in Node, it seems reasonable to expect to do that in Cypress.

-However, this is really the same question as asking to do conditional testing just wrapped up in a slightly different implementation detail.
+However, this is really the same question as asking to do conditional testing, but wrapped up in a slightly different implementation detail.

 For instance you may want to do this: